ChengZhongShen/Advanced_Lane_Lines/README.md

 ### Discussion

 #### 1. the time/efficiency issue

+`find_lane_pixels()` (helpers/lane_detection.py) is used to search the whole warped image to find the lane pionts.

-The pipeline handle the image offline, so not consider the efficiency issue.
+The pipeline handle the image off-line, so not consider the efficiency issue.
 In real application, the pipeline must hanle the image before the next image arrive. a quick search method should be applied.

 #### 2. lane_sanity check
-The lane_sanity_check function is very simple.
+The `lane_sanity_check()` (helpers/lane_detection.py) function is very simple.
 To check if the fitted polynomial lines, just compare the fitted lines three y postions x distence to check if the fitted lines is OK. this is not work very well when the lane curve change dramticlly just like the in the harder_challenge video.

 ---